ramanambonona/crime_deterrence_model/README.md

 # 2. Download the files

-You are invited to download the file : "standard_deterr.ipynb" in the model directory
+You are invited to download the file : "deterr_model.ipynb" in the model directory

-Write in your browser (chrome for example) : http://localhost:8888/ then, you can search in your download directories (desktop local file) the file "standard_deterr.ipynb".
+Write in your browser (chrome for example) : http://localhost:8888/ then, you can search in your download directories (desktop local file) the file "deterr_model.ipynb".

 Once you have found the file, you can launch each code step by step in Jupyter notebook.